 The old South Florida favorite ixora (Ixora spp.) is a year-round flowering plant that shouldn’t be put into the old-fashioned category.
-This sun-loving shrub bears clusters of tubular flowers in Central and South Florida.
+This sun-loving shrub bears clusters of four-petaled flowers in Central and South Florida.

 Sometimes called flame of the woods, ixora is a member of the Rubiacea family which includes coffee, gardenia, firecracker vine, and pentas.
 While using scientific names to identify plants can be helpful in avoiding confusion between common names, figuring out how to pronounce a word written in Latin can be tricky.
 So if you find yourself struggling remember, ixora is pronounced “icks-SORE-ah.”